 Dolutegravir (Tivicay, DTG)

 Dolutegravir (DTG) has not been shown to be genotoxic or mutagenic in vitro.
-No carcinogenicity was detected in 2-year, long-term studies in mice at dolutegravir exposures that were up to 14-fold higher than the exposures achieved in humans with systemic exposure to the recommended dose.
-In addition, no carcinogenicity was detected in rats at dolutegravir exposures up to 10-fold higher in males and 15-fold higher in females than the exposures seen in humans who received the recommended dose.1
+No carcinogenicity was detected in 2-year, long-term studies in mice at DTG exposures that were up to 14-fold higher than the exposures achieved in humans with systemic exposure to the recommended dose.
+In addition, no carcinogenicity was detected in rats at DTG exposures up to 10-fold higher in males and 15-fold higher in females than the exposures seen in humans who received the recommended dose.1

-Studies of dolutegravir in rats and rabbits have shown no evidence of developmental toxicity, teratogenicity, or effects on reproductive function.1
+Studies of DTG in rats and rabbits have shown no evidence of developmental toxicity, teratogenicity, or effects on reproductive function.1

 Placental and Breast Milk Passage

-Studies in rats have demonstrated that dolutegravir crosses the placenta and is excreted into breast milk.1
+Studies in rats have demonstrated that DTG crosses the placenta and is excreted into breast milk.1

 Human Studies in Pregnancy